 - 1) To avoid a constraint on housing choice for persons with disabilities, the City shall amend Title 17, sections 17.08.1960 and 17.08.1970, of the Dunsmuir Municipal Code to remove the requirement that residential care homes (RCH) and residential care facilities (RCF) be in a single family residence.
-RCH and RCF shall be permitted in the same manner as other residential development in the same zone. - 2) Group homes for more than six residents (regardless of licensing) Residential care facilities (RCF) operating as single family or multifamily residences that provide licensable services to seven or more clients shall be allowed by right in the R-3, MU-1, MU-2, and MU-3 all residential zones and in mixed-use zones that permit residential uses.
+RCH and RCF shall be permitted in the same manner as other residential development in the same zone. - 2) Group homes for more than six residents (regardless of licensing) shall be allowed by right in all residential zones and in mixed-use zones that permit residential uses.
 The uses shall not require a conditional use permit.
-Group homes operating as single family residences that provide licensable services to seven or clients shall continue to be an enumerate conditional use in the R-1 and R-2 zones.
-The uses shall be subject only to Ddevelopment, performance, and design standards shall be that are objective; and to nondiscriminatory health, safety, and zoning laws; and provisions that are similar that apply to other residential uses of the same type in the same zone, such as dwelling unit type, setbacks, lot coverage, etc.development in the same zones.
-The conditional use permit findings shall be objective and provide for approval certainty.
-If requested, the City shall provide flexible and efficient reasonable accommodations in the permitting process.
+The uses shall be subject only to development, performance, and design standards that are objective; to nondiscriminatory health, safety, and zoning laws; and provisions that are similar to other residential uses of the same type in the same zone, such as dwelling unit type, setbacks, lot coverage, etc. If requested, the City shall provide flexible and efficient reasonable accommodations in the permitting process.